ajo01/ajo01/README.md

 ### Hi, I'm Amy! 👋

-I'm a senior computer science student at the University of British Columbia.
-I have a passion for creating quality user experiences and usable solutions.
+I'm a graduate of the University of British Columbia and am currently working at Wealthsimple.
+I have a passion for creating dazzling user experiences and simple solutions.
 In my free time, I enjoy doing activities such as sailing and reading sci-fi novels.

 Top skills:
 - Fullstack Web Development